nmonson1/nmonson1.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I am a mathematician by training, pursuing research in mechanistic interpretability.
-I believe AGI research has the potential to be dangerous, and the most effective preventative measure is a clear framework for understanding the internal workings of the underlying machinery.
+Welcome!
+My name is Nathaniel and I am an AI alignment researcher.
+I am intensely focused on exploring the mechanisms behind the efficacy of modern ML techniques.
+In addition to being theoretically fascinating, I think gaining a greater understanding of these issues is potentially existentially critical.
+Currently, my ambition is to use interpretability tools to extract objective functions from complex models.
+While my background is primarily in computational topology and secondarily in algebraic geometry, I have been dedicated to AI and alignment work since spring of 2022.

-Currently, I am an AI and topology consultant for Garoux LLC, and I am also working with [Prof. Tom Goldstein](http://www.cs.umd.edu/~tomg/) at University of Maryland.
+Currently, I am supported by a Long Term Future Fund grant to pivot from mathematics into ML/AI.
+I've been working with [Prof. Tom Goldstein](http://www.cs.umd.edu/~tomg/)'s group at University of Maryland, and also have the good fortune to be mentored by Dr. Shibani Santurkar, at OpenAI.

 Background
 ======
 I have a Ph.D. in mathematics from the University of Maryland, College Park.
 While I originally worked on algebraic geometry and topology, my [thesis](https://drum.lib.umd.edu/handle/1903/29249) was on computational topology, where I proved an approximation theorem on persistent homology with relevance to dimension reduction.

-Before graduate school, I did economic consulting at LECG, and before that I was a math and econ major at Swarthmore College.
+Before graduate school, I did economic consulting at LECG, LLC.
+Before that I graduated with High Honors from Swarthmore College, majoring in mathematics and minoring in economics.
 I grew up in New York and Salt Lake City, Utah.

 Site guide
 ------
-On this site, you can also find [my CV](link), some [writing](link) on AGI and interpretability.
+On this site, you can also find [my CV](/files/NathanielMonson_CV.pdf), some [writing](link) on AGI and interpretability.

 Other Stuff
 ------
-I also enjoy boardgames, reading, classical music, good food, long walks, and dogs.
+I also enjoy chocolate, boardgames, reading, classical music, sushi, long walks, and dogs.
 Especially dogs.